 Of course, this work is not only exciting or adventurous, but like being part of history.
 We document it, but we are also a part of it.

-You can find more of the author’s work at his website.
+You can find more of Felipe’s work on his website.

 Editor’s Note: This article was edited from its original version with permission of the author, as English is not his native language.